wazuh/wazuh-documentation/source/amazon/services/supported-services/guardduty.rst

       :align: center
       :width: 70%

+#.
+Choose a name for your delivery stream, leave Transform and convert records options Disabled:

     .. thumbnail:: ../../../images/aws/guardduty-firehose-4.png
       :align: center
       :width: 70%

 #.
-Choose a name for your delivery stream, leave Transform and convert records options **Disabled**:
+On the *Destination settings* select the previously created S3 bucket and add a prefix where logs will be stored.
+AWS Firehose creates a file structure *YYYY/MM/DD/HH*, if a prefix is used the created file structure would be *firehose/YYYY/MM/DD/HH*.
+If a prefix is used it must be specified under the Wazuh Bucket configuration:

     .. thumbnail:: ../../../images/aws/guardduty-firehose-5.png
       :align: center
       :width: 70%

 #.
-On the *Destination settings* select the previously created S3 bucket and add a prefix where logs will be stored.
-AWS Firehose creates a file structure *YYYY/MM/DD/HH*, if a prefix is used the created file structure would be *firehose/YYYY/MM/DD/HH*.
-If a prefix is used it must be specified under the Wazuh Bucket configuration:
+You can select the compression you prefer.
+Wazuh supports any kind of compression but Snappy:

     .. thumbnail:: ../../../images/aws/guardduty-firehose-6.png
       :align: center
       :width: 70%

 #.
-You can select the compression you prefer.
-Wazuh supports any kind of compression but Snappy:
-*
+Under the *Advanced settings* section you can set the *Permissions*, By default a new IAM role will be created, if you choose an existing IAM role remember to include the permissions that *Kinesis Data Firehose* needs then Click on **Create delivery stream** :

     .. thumbnail:: ../../../images/aws/guardduty-firehose-7.png
       :align: center
       :width: 70%

 #.
-Under the *Advanced settings* section you can set the *Permissions*.
-By default a new IAM role will be created, if you choose an existing IAM role remember to include the permissions that *Kinesis Data Firehose* needs:
+Go to Services > Management & Governance > CloudWatch:

     .. thumbnail:: ../../../images/aws/guardduty-firehose-8.png
       :align: center
       :width: 70%

 #.
-Go to the bottom of the page and click on the **Create delivery stream** button:
+In the Cloudwatch pane, under **Events**, Click on **Rules**:

     .. thumbnail:: ../../../images/aws/guardduty-firehose-9.png
       :align: center
       :width: 70%

 #.
-Go to Services > Management & Governance > CloudWatch:
+Amazon EventBridge pane will load, Click on **Create rule**:

     .. thumbnail:: ../../../images/aws/guardduty-firehose-10.png
       :align: center
       :width: 70%

 #.
-In the Cloudwatch pane, under **Rules**, Click on **Rules**:
+Under the *Define rule detail* section, Name the rule and Click on **Next**:

     .. thumbnail:: ../../../images/aws/guardduty-firehose-11.png
       :align: center
       :width: 70%

 #.
-Amazon EventBridge pane will load, Click on the **Create rule** button:
+Under the *Build event pattern* section, Choose AWS events as your event source:

     .. thumbnail:: ../../../images/aws/guardduty-firehose-12.png
       :align: center
       :width: 70%

 #.
-Under the *Define rule detail* section, Name the rule and Click on **Next**:

-    .. thumbnail:: ../../../images/aws/guarddury-firehose-13.png
-      :align: center
-      :width: 70%

-#.
-On the *Build event pattern* section, under the *Event source* section Choose AWS events as your event source:

-    .. thumbnail:: ../../../images/aws/guarddury-firehose-14.png
-      :align: center
-      :width: 70%

-#.
 Under the *Event pattern* section, Choose *GuardDuty* as your *AWS service* and *All Events* as your *Event type* and Click on **Next**:

-    .. thumbnail:: ../../../images/aws/guarddury-firehose-15.png
+    .. thumbnail:: ../../../images/aws/guardduty-firehose-13.png
         :align: center
         :width: 70%

 #.
 On the *Select target(s)* section, Choose *AWS service* as your *target types*, select *Firehose delivery stream* as your target type and add the previously created Firehose delivery stream as your *Stream*, Click on **Next**.

-    .. thumbnail:: ../../../images/aws/aws-create-firehose-16.png
+    .. thumbnail:: ../../../images/aws/guardduty-firehose-14.png
       :align: center
       :width: 70%

 #.
 On the *Configure tags section* a tag can be configured to search and filter resources, Click on **Next**:

-    .. thumbnail:: ../../../images/aws/aws-create-firehose-17.png
+    .. thumbnail:: ../../../images/aws/guardduty-firehose-15.png
       :align: center
       :width: 70%

 #.
 Last section is a summary of the created rule, confirm the selection is correct, Click on **Create Rule**:

-    .. thumbnail:: ../../../images/aws/aws-create-firehose-17.png
+    .. thumbnail:: ../../../images/aws/guardduty-firehose-16.png
       :align: center
       :width: 70%